Educator – Mindful making

 “The arts are increasingly recognised as having the potential to support health and wellbeing.”
 (Arts for Health and Wellbeing: an evaluation Framework, Public Health England, 2016).

 Workshops designed to reduce anxiety and foster activities that empower individuals by helping them develop a sense of efficacy and by enriching their daily experiences.
-Sarah has worked with the meditative process of making in clay to develop range of workshops and has delivered these in different settings.
+Sarah has worked with the meditative process of making in clay to develop range of workshops and delivers these in different settings.

 Many of these projects have welcomed those with diverse physical, mental and social needs, working with individuals as well as with established art therapy groups.